Combined Pill: The FPA Guide

 Phasic 21-day pills

-There are 2 or 3 sections of different coloured pills in the pack.
-You take 1 pill a day for 21 days then no pills for the next 7 days.
+There are 2 or more 3 sections of different coloured pills in the pack.
+Take the first pill from the section of the pack marked ‘start’.
+Take 1 pill every day for 21 days until the pack is finished.

 Yes.
 You’re protected if: